 - Stock buybacks.
 Inflating the share price and increasing the earning per share, so company executives get bonuses and large shareholders hold stock of increased value.

 - Dividends.Paying money to stockholders.
 In 2016, 40.2% of all S&P 500 corporate income was paid out as dividends.

 - Yardeni, Research, Inc. calculate that S&P 500 companies paid out 91% of their operating income as buyback and dividends in the 2nd quarter 2017.

 - Perhaps there will be a tiny increase in Research & Development out of the remaining 9% of their tax reduction.

-Additional household spendable income will increase the GDP by 0.7%.
+The new tax law will increase household spendable income enough to increase the GDP, a small 0.7%.
 The corporate tax change will put upward pressure on stock and asset prices.
-It will also increase financial maneuvers which are not new business investment.
+It will also increase financial maneuvers, which are not new business investment.

 The upshot of the Republican Tax Cut bill will be a minor increase to GDP due to increased consumer consumption yet a major increase to stock prices due to reduced corporate tax liability and increased funds looking for investment homes.